Posts

 Image

 Kilburn Grange Cinema , a photo by bishib70 on Flickr.
 Wanting to indulge in some first-hand historical sources, I once bought an old photo album off a well known online auction site.
 I still have no idea to whom it originally belonged - frustratingly, there are no names attached and I can't identify most of the places in the photographs.
 A couple of images immediately stood out however: the Radcliffe Camera in Oxford, and this shot of Kilburn Grange cinema in London.
-I scanned the image to try to establish what films were showing - the only title I can identify is Passions of Men , a short film released in 1914, the very year the cinema actually opened!
-I have also scanned and posted the Radcliffe Camera photo to my Flickr account, but hopefully I will soon find the time to look through and possibly publish some of the other photos from the album - my contribution to Flickr Commons, hopefully with the blessing of whomever originally took the photos!
+I scanned the image to try to establish what films were showing - the only title I could identify is Passions of Men , potentially the short film of that name released in 1914, the same year the cinema opened.
+I have also scanned and posted the Radcliffe Camera photo to my Flickr account, but hopefully I will soon find the time to look through and possibly publish some of the other photos from the album - my contribution to Flickr Commons, hopefully with the blessing of whomever originally took the photos...

 Long Bridges bathing place